Chalapathidevops/kubernetes/CKA/6-deployment.md

 **Ans:**

-**Note:** This deployment already created in Exam, Just we need to add the name of the container
+**Note:** This deployment already created in Exam, Just we need to add the name of the container port name

 ```
 apiVersion: apps/v1